opulo-inc/lumenpnp/doc/content/en/docs/testing/actuator-check/index.md

 ```

 ## Ring Lights
 Check the ring lights using the Gcode below.
 Note that both lights are controlled together, with the same command.
-You can edit the color of the lights by adjusting the R, U, and B terms in the command.
+You can edit the color of the lights by adjusting the R, U, and B terms in the command, and you can edit the brightness by editing the P term.

 ```gcode
 M150 P255 R255 U255 B255   ;turn on ring lights
 M150 P0                    ;turn off ring lights
 ```

+If you'd like to change the brightness that your ring lights actuate to during a job, you can edit the P value in this section of the "Machine Setup" tab in OpenPnP:

+{{< container-image path="images/edit-ringlight-brightness.png" alt="" >}}

 ## Vacuum Sensors
 Now we can check the vacuum sensors.
 First, check the value from the first vacuum sensor before and after a vacuum is pulled to check that it's working correctly.